-This Certificate Policy (CP) introduces procedural and operational considerations for Secure Telephone Identity Certification Authorities (STI-CAs) or Secure Telephone Identity Subordinate Certification Authorities (STI-SCAs), both henceforth referred to as STI-CAs in this document unless there is a specific policy difference between them within the context of the Signature-Based Handling of Asserted Information Using toKENs (SHAKEN) framework (ATIS-1000074) and the SHAKEN: Governance Model and Certificate Management framework (ATIS-1000080).
+This Certificate Policy (CP) introduces procedural and operational considerations for Secure Telephone Identity Certification Authorities (STI-CAs) within the context of the Signature-Based Handling of Asserted Information Using toKENs (SHAKEN) framework (ATIS-1000074) and the SHAKEN: Governance Model and Certificate Management framework (ATIS-1000080).
 The SHAKEN Public Key Infrastructure (PKI) model is an inter-domain model with the STI Policy Administrator (STI-PA) serving as the Trust Authority for the PKI.
 The STI-PA maintains a list of the root certificates of the STI-CAs that have been approved to issue certificates in the SHAKEN ecosystem, per the following diagram:

-Along with maintaining the list of Trusted STI-CA Root Certificates, the STI-PA also maintains the Certificate Revocation List (CRL).
+Along with maintaining the list of Trusted STI-CAs, the STI-PA also maintains the Certificate Revocation List (CRL).

 The centralized trust authority model for SHAKEN allows the STI Governance Authority (STI-GA) and STI-PA to have control of the policies to protect the integrity of the PKI.
-In order to ensure that each Service Provider (SP) to whom a STI-CA issues STI-certificates is an approved SP in the SHAKEN ecosystem, the STI-PA provides a secure Service Provider Code (SPC) token that signifies approval.
-The SPs must provide this SPC token to a trusted STI-CA when they request a certificate to prove that they have been authorized by the STI-PA.
-The STI-CA validates that token using the public key certificate corresponding to the private key that the STI-PA used to sign the token.
+In order to ensure that each Service Provider(SP) to whom a CA issues STI-certificates is an approved SP in the SHAKEN ecosystem, the STI-PA provides a secure Service Provider Code (SPC) token that signifies approval.
+The SPs must provide this SPC token to a trusted CA when they request a certificate to prove that they have been authorized by the STI-PA.
+STI-CAs validate that token using the public key certificate corresponding to the private key that the STI-PA used to sign the token.
 If the token is not valid, the STI-CA must not issue a certificate to that SP.